On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Conclusion

 According to our theory, the asymptotic variance of the PROCOVA-based ATE estimator can be treated as if prognostic scores are known.
 This simplifies the asymptotic theory, which is beneficial for theoretical researchers.
-Our theory also confirmed that the simulation method of \cite{hojbjerre2025tutorial} is appropriate except for small samples.
-That is, when evaluating only ATE, it is acceptable to use the variance estimator treating the prognostic score as known, even when historical data is iteratively generated, except for small samples.
-Otherwise, it may be difficult to accurately evaluate the performance unless the data generation corresponds to the variance estimators.
-This provides useful guidance for simulation studies.
-Furthermore, when estimating ATE using PROCOVA in actual RCTs, it is asymptotically valid to use a variance estimator that ignores the uncertainty in the prognostic score estimation, regardless of whether one adopts the stance of inference treating historical data as given or taking into account the uncertainty of historical data.
+Our theory also confirmed that the current practice of variance estimation in PROCOVA \citep{schuler2022increasing, hojbjerre2025tutorial} is appropriate.
+When estimating ATE using PROCOVA in actual RCTs, it is asymptotically valid to use a variance estimator that ignores the uncertainty in the prognostic score estimation.
 In particular, when machine learning is used to estimate prognostic scores, the fact that there is no need to explicitly account for that uncertainty is advantageous for data analysts.
-However, when the sample size of historical data is small, it is preferable to use a linear regression model to estimate prognostic scores and a variance estimator based on $\hat{V}_{\mathrm{est}}$, which yields larger variance estimates if one prefers more conservative inference.
+When the sample size of historical data is small, it is preferable to use a linear regression model to estimate prognostic scores and a variance estimator based on $\hat{V}_{\mathrm{est}}$, which yields larger variance estimates if one prefers more conservative inference.

 \begin{appendix}